DakeQQ/F5-TTS-ONNX/README.md

 - 2025/3/05 Update: The issue of silence output when using float16 has now been resolved.
 Please set `use_fp16_transformer = True  # (Export_F5.py, Line: 23)` before export.

 ### Features
-1. **AMD GPU + Windows OS**:
+1. **Windows OS + Intel/AMD/Nvidia GPU**:
-   - Easy solution using ONNX-DirectML for AMD GPUs on Windows.
+   - Easy solution using ONNX-DirectML for GPUs on Windows.
    - Install ONNX Runtime DirectML:
      ```bash
      pip install onnxruntime-directml --upgrade